 Is Zucchini Safe For Babies?

 Yes, zucchini is safe for babies.
 However, it is generally not recommended as a weaning food or your baby’s first solid food.
-If you are planning to introduce it to your baby, then consult a pediatrician first.
+If you are planning to introduce it to your baby, then consult a dietitian first.

 When Can You Introduce Zucchini To Babies?

 Babies can eat zucchini once they are eight months old.
 However, if the baby has started their solids earlier than the age of six months (which is not recommended by the World Health Organization), then you can include zucchini in their diet before the eighth month.

 Nutritional Value Of Zucchini